Bais, Negros Oriental: History

 Negros Oriental's economy was far from progressive, and its rich soil was not utilized to its full capacity in the 1850s.
 During those years, people in Negros Island are depicted as having a life of content for they tended to produce only enough goods to meet their daily needs.
-Even before the sugar boom of the 1850s, Negros Oriental was already producing sugar.
+Even before the sugar boom of the 1850s, Negros was already producing cash crops.
 The transport of most of its product was mainly done from the ports of Iloilo, which explains the fast moving pace of development of the sugar industry in Negros Occidental, primarily due to its proximity to Iloilo.
 This situation was a disadvantage on the movement of sugar from the oriental plantations further away to the east.

+The pioneer agricultores and adventurers include Rodrigo Rubio y Pérez, Diego Baena y García-Gil, and José Romero Moreno, from Cádiz, Agustín de Sandes of Mexico City, Juan José de Altónaga of Erandio, Hermenegildo Villanueva Dee y Regis, a chino cristiano from Parián, Cebu.
+Many more agricultural titans of the time came and went until the decline of the industry in the 80s and 90s when the town was beset by low international commodity prices.

-According to Bais historian, Penn Tulabing Larena, a wide array of difficulties barred the development of the sugar industry in the Oriental part of the island.
-The pioneer sugar traders and adventurers include José Rodrigo Camilo Rubio and Diego García-Baena - both from Cádiz, Agustín de Sandes from Mexico, Aniceto Villanueva from Spain and Vicente-Anunciación Te (who later adopted the surname Teves, from Amoy Province, China).
-After hearing about the fertility of the flatland of Bais, these individuals carved away the virgin forests of the eastern side of the island.
-Many came and settled in the area and planted sugar cane, thus producing muscovado sugar (invented by Vicente-Anunciación Teves) from their mills which was then exported to Spain via Iloilo, the principal shipping point in the Visayas.
-This was loaded in large sailboats called lurchas or Batel built by Aniceto Villanueva and Joaquín Montenegro.
+A wide array of difficulties barred the development of the sugar industry in the Oriental part of the island.
+After hearing about the fertility of the flatland of Bais, these aforementioned individuals carved away the virgin forests of the eastern side of the island.
+Many came and settled in the area and planted fragrant rice, native coffee, and sugar cane.
+The small-scale production of muscovado sugar is attributed to Dumaguete chino cristiano rice merchant Vicente Anunciación Teves Tan Ing-Lai from their mills which was then exported to Spain via Iloilo, the principal shipping point in the Visayas.
+This was loaded in large sailboats called lorchas or batél built by Aniceto Villanueva Dee and marketed Joaquín Montenegro Mascato since the ships of YCO have not plied the Tañón Strait yet.